What is Financial Crime Compliance (FCC)?

 Financial crime compliance encompasses several key components:

-1. Averse Media Screening
+1. Adverse Media Screening

-Averse media screening or negative new screening (media monitoring) is one of the KYC processes that comes under the CDD umbrella.
+Adverse media screening or negative new screening (media monitoring) is one of the KYC processes that comes under the CDD umbrella.
 It helps identify and analyze damaging information about a person, organization, or entity from different online and offline media channels, including social media.

 2. Sanctions Screening